Now is the perfect time to play doctor in the garden.

 Haraszthy's family was Hungarian nobility.
 In 1840, he immigrated to the United States.
 Back home, Haraszthy had gotten hold of a book that reported the Wisconsin territory offered the finest land in America.
 So, he went there first.
 Since Haraszthy’s dream was to make European wine in America, he quickly discovered Wisconsin was not the place for that.

 There is an old saying that the God of wine, Bacchus, loved the hills.
 Well, Haraszethy loved them, too.
-He was the first vine dresser to grow his grapes on the mountain sides in California.
-In fact, Haraszthy brought many european growing methods to his estate - which included growing the grape plants closer together.
+He was the first vinedresser to grow his grapes on the mountainsides in California.
+Haraszthy brought many European growing methods to his estate - which included growing the grape plants closer together.
 This was something other growers found unwise.
-But Haraszthy knew that growing grapes in close proximity stressed the vines, which in turn, made better tasting grapes.
+But Haraszthy knew that growing grapes near stressed the vines, which in turn, made better-tasting grapes.
 Haraszthy also performed a green harvest - something no one had ever done before.
-Today the technique is known as dropping fruit which means doing an initial harvest of some of the grapes; the fewer grapes on the vine - the better the flavor of the remaining grapes.
-That year Haraszthy also brought in a team of Chinese laborers and they worked to dig out the first wine caves in the state.
+Today the technique is known as dropping fruit, which means doing an initial harvest of some of the grapes; the fewer grapes on the vine - the better the flavor of the remaining grapes.
+That year Haraszthy also brought in a team of Chinese laborers, and they worked to dig out the first wine caves in the state.
 The most impressive accomplishment included a 100-feet-deep stone wine cellar built on the side of a hill.

 With his vineyard and his reputation in tatters, Haraszthy went south to Nicaragua.
-He planted a large sugar plantation and he planned to make and sell rum.
-But, on July 6, 1869, as he was reaching for a vine and crossing a river on his property, he apparently fell and was eaten by an alligator.
+He planted a large sugar plantation, and he planned to make and sell rum.
+But, on July 6, 1869, as he was reaching for a vine while crossing a river on his property.
+He lost his balance, fell into the river, and was eaten by an alligator.

-Today, Haraszthy is considered the father of California Vitoculture or Wine-Making.
-In 1946, a plaque to Haraszthy was dedicated in the plaza of Sonoma.
+Today, Haraszthy is considered the father of California Viticulture or Wine-Making.
+In 1946, a plaque to Haraszthy was dedicated to the plaza of Sonoma.
 In March 2007, Haraszthy was inducted into the Vintners Hall of Fame by the Culinary Institute of America.

 Quinnipeague in August was a lush green place where inchworms dangled from trees whose leaves were so full that the eaten parts were barely missed.
 Mornings meant 'thick o' fog' that caught on rooftops and dripped, blurring weathered gray shingles while barely muting the deep pink of rosa rugosa or the hydrangea's blue.
 Wood smoke filled the air on rainy days, pine sap on sunny ones, and wafting through it all was the briny smell of the sea.”